tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 # Accessing MongoDB with Compass & Atlas

 Setting up MongoDB and accessing data from it properly can be a bit challenging for beginners.
-MongoDB Atlas provides an easy way to host and manage data in the cloud without setting anything up locally.
+MongoDB Atlas[^atlas] provides an easy way to host and manage data in the cloud without setting anything up locally.

-This tutorial guides you through creating an Atlas cluster, connecting to it, inserting data, and querying data.
+This tutorial guides you through creating an Atlas cluster, connecting to it, and inserting data into it.
 We'll also use a MongoDB client called Compass to access data from our local machine.

 ## Create an Atlas Account